AU-Biocommons/genome-annotation/ansible/playbooks/README.md

 git push origin master
 ```

+Ensure that the details for the new apollo VM has been added to the Genome Annotation VMs spreadsheet.

 ## Running System Maintenance

 The following are the steps required for performing system updates on all the apollo instances and supporting infrastruture: